dazinator/Dazinator.AspNetCore.Authorization/README.md

 ```

 Or they can use it as part of a `CompositePolicyProvider` as shown in above in this readme.
-The equivalent being:
+The equivalent in this case would be:

 ```csharp